Yuqiu-Yang/binomialConvolution/README.md

 This R packages provides several functionalities from simulation to estimation of parameters of a Binomial Convolution distribution.

+> [!WARNING]
+We are still actively working on the functions in the package.
+Proceed with caution.

 ## Dependencies

 - R>=4.0.2